PhotoRM/ICCF-Cut/README.md

 * length equal to the observational seasons of the lightcurves;
 * the *i* th value of `gap` should be larger than the last observation date of the *i* th season, but less than the first observation date of the *i+1* th season.

+We provide an example of Mrk 841 in `Example` directory.
+To extract the Halpha lightcurve of Mrk 841, you can try:

+    $ python iccfcut.py Mrk841g.txt Mrk841r.txt 0.18

 You are welcome to use and modify ICCF-Cut.
 If you do, please acknowledge its use with a citation to:

 * [Ma et al. 2023](https://iopscience.iop.org/article/10.3847/1538-4357/acc4c1)